sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 {{< /language-toggle >}}

-Then, use sensuctl to create the filter, `sensu-fatigue-check-filter`:
+Then, use sensuctl to create a filter named `fatigue_check` from the file:

 {{< language-toggle >}}